timczerniak/gramadach_na_gaeilge/10_verbs_an_modh_ordaitheach.md

 # Verbs - An Modh Ordaitheach

-_An Modh Ordaitheach_ is the Subjunctive, i.e. what you use to give an order (Go!, Do!, etc).
+_An Modh Ordaitheach_ is the Imperative, i.e. what you use to give an order (Go!, Do!, etc).

 The root of the verb is what you find in a dictionary.
 All forms of a verb come from the root.
-The Subjunctive has two forms, second person singular, which is always just the same as the Root, and second person plural, which is formed depending on the verb conjugation.
+The Imperative has two forms, second person singular, which is always just the same as the Root, and second person plural, which is formed depending on the verb conjugation.